curl/everything-curl/building-binary.md

 `apt-get` is a tool to install prebuilt packages on Debian Linux and Ubuntu Linux distributions and derivates.

-To install the curl command line tool, you usually just
+To install the curl command-line tool, you usually just

     apt-get install curl

-... and that then makes sure the dependencies are installed and usually libcurl is then also installed as an individual package.
+…and that then makes sure the dependencies are installed and usually libcurl is then also installed as an individual package.

-If you want to build applications against libcurl, you need a development package installed - to get the include headers and some additional documentation etc. You can then select a libcurl with the TLS backend you
+If you want to build applications against libcurl, you need a development package installed to get the include headers and some additional documentation, etc. You can then select a libcurl with the TLS backend you
 prefer:

     apt-get install libcurl4-openssl-dev